Azure/azure-orbital-integration/aqua-processor/README.md

 ```

 ## Automatically run RT-STPS everyday
-Assuming the raw input files are stored in a storage container and the rt-stps vm has access to the storage container via a user assigned managed identity, we can use `run_rtstps.sh` to run rt-stps on a random file.
+Assuming the raw input files are stored in a storage container and the RT-STPS vm has access to the storage container via a user assigned managed identity, we can use `run_rtstps.sh` to run RT-STPS on a random file.

 `run_rtstps.sh` randomly copies an input file from the raw binary data container and run RT-STPS program against that file.
 RT-STPS logs will be collected by syslog and show up in the Log Analytics Workspace.